Seattle-Computing-Resourcing/scr-learning/exercises/index.md

 editLink: false
 lastUpdated: false
 ---
-# Python Exercises
+# Exercises
-The following few pages will be exercises, in which you should write your solution in Python.
+The following few pages will be exercises, in which you should write your solution in either C++, Python, or Java.

-Some of the exercises will be the same as exercises in C++ and Java, the only difference being that the solution to this problem is written in Python.
+Some of the exercises will be the same as exercises in other languages, the only difference being that the solution to the particular problem you are solving is written in the language you have selected.

 Make sure to read the question statement, input format, and output format.
 These are crucial to your understanding of the problem.